Deep Learning Applications — NLP, Speech Recognition & Recommendation Systems

 - Why do recommendation systems use embeddings instead of one-hot encoding for users and items?
 (Answer: With 10M users and 50M items, one-hot vectors are 60M-dimensional — intractable.
 Embeddings map each entity to a dense 64-512 dimensional vector that captures latent characteristics.
 Similar users/items have similar embeddings.
 Also enables learning complex non-linear interactions via MLP layers.)

 - BERT-based NLP models are "fine-tuned" for downstream tasks.
 What does this mean?
-(Answer: BERT is pre-trained on masked language modelling (self-supervised).
-For a downstream task (sentiment, NER, QA), you add a task-specific head (linear layer) and continue training on the labelled task data with a small learning rate.
-The entire model updates, but starting from pre-trained weights — much better than random initialisation.)
+(Answer: BERT is pre-trained on masked language modeling (self-supervised).
+For a downstream task (sentiment, NER, QA), you add a task-specific head (linear layer) and continue training on the labeled task data with a small learning rate.
+The entire model updates, but starting from pre-trained weights — much better than random initialization.)

 LumiChats is built on all three application domains: NLP (transformer-based text generation), speech (Whisper-powered voice input), and recommendations (surfacing relevant features and responses based on your context).
 Understanding these applications explains the capabilities and limitations of every AI system you use.